-Content Overview Assessment Overv view Principles of Computer Science Principles of Computer Computational Thinking Science Understanding of what algorithms are, what (1CP2/01) they are used for and how they work; ability to 75 marks follow, amend and write algorithms; ability to 1 hour and 30 minutes 50% construct truth tables.
-Written Paper Data (no calculators allowed) of total Understanding of binary, data representation, GCSE data storage and compression.
-This paper consists of OUCL Computers five compulsory Understanding of hardware and software questions, each one components of computer systems and focused on one of the characteristics of programming languages. topic areas.
-The Networks questions consist of Understanding of computer networks and multiple-choice, short-, network security medium- and extended Issues and Impacts open-response, tabular Awareness of emerging trends in computing and diagrammatic items technologies, and the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.
-Application of Computational Thinking Application of Problem solving with programming computational thinking 50% Understanding what algorithms are, what (1CP2/02) they are used for and how they work in 75 marks of total relation to creating programs 2 hours GCSE Understanding how to decompose and Practical onscreen examination analyse problems examination Ability to read, write, refine and evaluate This paper is practical in programs. nature and requires students to design, write, 21 students to design, write, test and refine programs in order to solve problems.
-Students will complete this assessment onscreen using their Integrated Development Environment (IDE) of choice.
+What will I study on this course?
+How will I be assessed?
+What will I study on this course?
+Principles of Computer Science Computational Thinking Understanding of what algorithms are, what they are used for and how they work; ability to follow, amend and write algorithms; ability to construct truth tables.
+Data Understanding of binary, data representation, data storage and compression.
+Computers Principles of Computer Science (1CP2/01) 75 marks 1 hour and 30 minutes Written Paper (no calculators allowed) This paper consists of five compulsory questions, each one focused on one of the topic areas.
+The questions consist of multiple-choice, short-, medium- and extended open-response, tabular and 50% of total GCSE Understanding of hardware and software components of computer systems and characteristics of programming languages.
+Networks Understanding of computer networks and network security Issues and Impacts Awareness of emerging trends in computing technologies, and the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.
+Application of Computational Thinking Problem Solving with programming Understanding what algorithms are, what they are used for and how they work in relation to creating programs Understanding how to decompose and analyse problems Ability to read, write, refine and evaluate programs.
+(1CP2/02) 75 marks 2 hours 50% of total GCSE